Enthusiasm in our daily work lightens effort and turns even labor into pleasant tasks."

-In the spirit of Gary’s love for recognizing others’ needs and empowering individuals to defy limitations, the Young Living Foundation works closely with the Academy to recognize and address the needs of our students.
-A student’s success comes in nurturing an environment where success can flourish both in and outside of the classroom.
+In the spirit of Gary’s love for recognizing others’ needs and empowering individuals to defy limitations, the Young Living Foundation works closely with the Academy staff to understand and address the needs of our students.
+A child's success comes from nurturing an environment where success can flourish both in and outside of the classroom.
 The unfortunate reality for many students is their family’s struggle to make ends meet and provide the resources necessary for their children to succeed: a house to go home to with warm meals, a cozy bed to sleep in, and a space to study.

 The Almeida-Suárez family